 School boards do not determine third party fees as these are set by the provider.
-The ministry does not regulate child care fees set by licensed child care centres or recreation providers.
+The ministry does not regulate child care fees set by licensed child care centres or authorized recreational skill building providers.

 Ontario Regulation 137/15 prohibits child care centres from charging a waiting list fee or deposit to parents seeking to be added to or removed from a waiting list.